 Widespread Rain Tonight/Windy & Colder Thursday

-Quad Cities, IA/IL - Look for rain, starting off light this evening, then becoming more widespread as we head into the overnight hours.
-That precipitation continues into Thursday morning before wrapping up by midday.
-Conditions should remain cold and dry through the rest of the afternoon and evening.
-Snow showers or a rain/snow mix will be possible Friday, with another chance for a wintry mix by Saturday night.
+Quad Cities, IA/IL - Light to moderate rain is expected to become more widespread as we head into the overnight hours.
+Temperatures will remain steady in the 50′s toward morning.
+That precipitation continues into Thursday before wrapping up by mid morning.
+Conditions should remain cold, windy and dry through the rest of the afternoon and evening, as temperatures fall into the 40′s.
+Snow showers or a rain/snow mix will be possible Friday, with another chance for a wintry mix by late Saturday night.
 Any accumulations will be minor.
-Temperature-wise, readings will remain in the upper 30′s to low 40′s for daytime highs.
-Brisk winds could make it feel even colder heading into the weekend.
+Temperature-wise, readings will remain in the upper 30′s to low 40′s through the weekend into next week.
+Brisk winds could make it feel even colder during the period.

 TONIGHT: Cloudy with light to moderate rain overnight.
 Low: 50′s and steady.
 Wind: W 10-15 mph.